jaspector

 A building permit is required before any owner or authorized agent erects, constructs, reconstructs, alters, repairs, moves, demolishes, or changes the occupancy of a building or structure, or installs, enlarges, alters, repairs, removes, converts, or replaces any electrical, gas, mechanical, or plumbing system regulated by the adopted codes.
 Violation is a Class B Misdemeanor (maximum fine $1,000 or 6 months in jail, or both).

-Typical processing time is Not publicly posted.
+Building permit processing times in unincorporated Piute County, UT typically run Not publicly posted.
 Given the county's small size and staffing, processing times will vary; contact the office directly for current turnaround..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Piute County, UT.
 The following work is generally exempt: One-story detached accessory structures (tool sheds, playhouses, storage buildings) with a floor area not greater than 120 square feet are generally exempt from building permit requirements under the Utah-adopted 2021 IRC (Section R105.2 baseline).; Ordinary repairs that do not involve structural members, changes to the building envelope, or modifications to regulated mechanical/electrical/plumbing systems may be exempt.; Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work are typically exempt under model code provisions.; Temporary motion picture, television, and theater stage sets and scenery are typically exempt..
 Note: Piute County's specific local exemption list is not publicly posted.
 Always confirm with the Building Inspector before treating any work as exempt.
+When in doubt, confirm with the local building department before starting work.